 Professor Emeritus, University of Sheffield

 2010 Hardback and 2012 Paperback

 While this book examines Stephen’s rule it also looks at Matilda.
 Stephen’s story is one of a long and sad military and political battle where there were no winners.
-For a book focused on Matilda the best recommendation would be Catherine Hanley's 'Matilda: Empress, Warrior Queen' (2019 - see the next page in sequence) or ‘The Empress Matilda : Queen Consort, Queen Mother and Lady of the English’ (1991) by Marjorie Chibnall (1915-2012).
+For a book focused on Matilda the best recommendations would be Catherine Hanley's Yale book 'Matilda: Empress, Warrior Queen' (2019 - see the next page in sequence) or ‘The Empress Matilda : Queen Consort, Queen Mother and Lady of the English’ (Wiley-Blackwell, 1991) by Marjorie Chibnall (1915-2012).
 These ancient adversaries have very co-operative biographers.
 Professor King acknowledges the assistance given to him by Marjorie Chibnall for this book, and over fifty years generally.

 David Bates (University of East Anglia) wrote in The English Historical Review, Vol. 127, No. 526 (2012) commenting that Edmund King’s view of Stephen, a culmination of a lifetime’s study of the period, is sympathetic but "fundamentally critical”.
 Bates, a Norman scholar himself, found though that the treatment of the narrative sources is somewhat Anglocentric, “with the treatment of Normandy being episodic and never more than conventional.”
 He comments that “…much of the story is told with great gusto…but there are also times when political narrative rather than biography seems to take over as we are asked to follow Stephen as as he dutifully toils around his troubled kingdom and duchy.”
 Bates concludes his review by saying that “The Book’s careful and well-written narrative supplies a good basis to pose questions about why the reign really matters."